 In the opposite direction, we found that reading had a dynamic, longitudinal influence on nonword repetition.
-Specifically, letter-knowledge had an indirect influence on nonword repetition via phoneme awareness from age 4 to 6 (consistent with the 'orthographic restructuring' hypothesis, Ziegler et al., 2003, 2004), and a direct influence from age 4-5 while reading also had a direct influence from age 6-9 (consistent with the view that orthographic cues assist in memory for new words).
+Specifically, letter-knowledge had an indirect influence on nonword repetition via phoneme awareness from age 4 to 6 (consistent with the 'orthographic restructuring' hypothesis, Ziegler et al., 2003, 2004), and a direct influence from age 4-5, whereas reading also had a direct influence from age 6-9 (consistent with the view that orthographic cues assist in memory for new words).
 Our work has implications beyond the field of phonological processing, highlighting the importance of literacy acquisition as stimulating domain-general changes in cognitive skills (e.g. in visual processing, Duñabeitia, Orihuela, & Carreiras, 2014).

-Verbal short-term memory is critical when learning a serial decoding strategy
+4.1 | Verbal short-term memory is critical when learning a serial decoding strategy

-Our study is the first to demonstrate a direct contribution of VSTM that is specific to the early stages of reading, when children are learning to read words by translating individual letters into sounds and then blending them to pronounce the word (e.g., 'b-a-t').
-This finding particularly aligns with the ideas of Martinex-Perez et al. (2012) that it is the serial-order component of short-term memory, not the item component that is most relevant to decoding.
+Our study is the first to demonstrate a direct contribution of VSTM that is specific to the early stages of reading, when children are learning to read words by translating individual letters into sounds and then blending them to pronounce the word (e.g. 'b-a-t').
+This finding particularly aligns with the ideas of Martinez-Perez et al. (2012) that it is the serial-order component of short-term memory, not the item component that is most relevant to decoding.
 Our VSTM tasks (repetition of digits and phonemes) loaded most heavily on serial order memory as the items involved existing, well-specified phonological representations.
 In contrast, nonword repetition loaded most strongly on item memory as the items required the creation of new phonological representations (involving a new 'frame'; Gathercole et al., 1991).
-Therefore, it stands to reason that there woud be a unique contribution of our VSTM factor to reading.
-This happened during the first two years of school as it is a time when children mostly use decoding strategies to read.
+Therefore, it stands to reason that there would be a unique contribution of our VSTM factor to reading.
+This happened during the first 2 years of school as it is a time when children mostly use decoding strategies to read.
 Decoding is the strategy prioritized in synthetic phonics teaching, and places demands on serial order memory in order to organize and retain letter sounds in the appropriate sequence.
 As children progress beyond their second year at school, they begin to build up their sight word vocabulary (Ehri, 2017), and rely less on a decoding strategy, thus reducing the load on serial order memory.
 This suggests that once children have grasped the basics of serial decoding, there is no longer an independent causal influence of serial order memory on reading.

-Phononological memory indirectly predicts reading via phoneme awareness

-Across the 5 years of the study (age 4-9), we found that both VSTM and nonword repetition predicted reading indirectly over time, via phoneme awareness (from age 4-5-6, and from age 5-6-9).
-These relationships support the existence of the longitudinal mediated pathway proposed in the Introduction.
-In step one, good phonological memory skills facilitate encoding of increasingly complex verbal stimuli, which stimulates the development of increasingly finegrained phonemic representations (consistent with Gathercole et al., 1991).
-In step two, finegrained phonemic representations support the development of decoding skills (see Hulme & Snowling, 2013 for a review).
+4.2 | Phononological memory indirectly predicts reading via phoneme awareness via phoneme awareness (from age 4-5-6, and from age 5-6-9).
+These relationships support the existence of the longitudinal-mediated pathway proposed in the Introduction.
+In step one, good phonological memory skills facilitate encoding of increasingly complex verbal stimuli, which stimulates the development of increasingly fine-grained phonemic representations (consistent with Gathercole et al., 1991).
+In step two, fine-grained phonemic representations support the development of decoding skills (see Hulme & Snowling, 2013 for a review).
 We find that these relationships apply from early to intermediate reading development.